-A WordPress SMTP plugin helps ensure that website visitors or customers receive the emails you send.
+An SMTP plugin for WordPress helps ensure that website visitors or customers receive the emails you send.
 For this tutorial, we will use the WP Mail SMTP plugin.
 However, you may use other plugins like Post SMTP.

 Before we set up the tool, you need to get your SMTP information.
 Depending on your web host, the location of your SMTP information may vary.

-Here’s how to check the SMTP server information in Hostinger and configure the WP Mail SMTP settings:
+Here’s how to create an email account and check the SMTP server information in Hostinger and configure the WP Mail SMTP settings:

 - Log in to your Hostinger account.